iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Due to less number of Features it can be Visualized in 2D and 3D.
 - Project Data into Lower Dimension while Preserving as much as Useful Variability ( 19/20 ) as Possible.
 - e.g If we Observe a Scatter Plot in Multidimension it will be Complicated for Understanding.
-- but if we Consider only 1 Dimension then It is just a Line and few Points in which some are close to Line and some are bit far away from line.
+- Consider only 1 Dimension then It is just a Line and few Points in which some are close to Line and some are bit far away from line.
 - Combine Features or Remove Features to Reduce Dimensions.

 ### Techniques of Dimensionality Reduction